ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

-&nbsp;   <p class="lead">
+&nbsp;   <p>

-&nbsp;     This lesson explains what data is and why it should be treated as a recorded trace, not perfect truth.<br>
+&nbsp;     This lesson explains what data is and why it should be treated as a recorded trace, not perfect truth.

 &nbsp;     You will learn how data differs from information and knowledge, and why every dataset is an imperfect representation of reality.